We recently implemented “No Meeting Wednesday” here at BOOST after piloting the program with our leadership. First note: we HIGHLY recommend it.

 - Direct your leadership (and yourself) to go all-in on the experiment

 One step further is that we want to hear from you regarding your thoughts at the end of the quarter.
 What worked for you?
 What did you change?
 How did it change your business?
+Contact us and tell us all about it.
 But remember, don’t call us about it on a Wednesday.